-The following specific policies apply in addition to the policies outlined in Volume 1^{20} :
+The following specific policies apply in addition to the policies outlined in Volume 1^{25} :

 - 1. Support the Seafield Reserve Board in the management of the site. - 2.
 Consider how the domain could be activated. - 3.
-Support the Reserve Board in exploring opportunities to generate additional income that supports the upkeep and management of
+Support the Reserve Board in exploring opportunities to generate additional income that supports the upkeep and management of the reserve, where in line with the policies in Volume 1 of this plan and relevant legislation. - 4.
+If required, formalise the occupancy agreement for the rifle range.

-- the reserve, where in line with the policies in Volume 1 of this plan and relevant legislation. - 4.
-If required, formalise the occupancy agreement for the rifle range. - 5.
-Work with the Reserve Board to ensure the provision of safe drinking water at Seafield Hall.
+25 If in conflict, specific policies in this section override general policies in Volume 1 of this plan.

+5. Work with the Reserve Board to ensure the provision of safe drinking water at Seafield Hall.